debasis778/docker-play-environment/README.md

 [Download Vagrant!](https://www.vagrantup.com/downloads.html)

+Restart your machine.

-3. Install Visual Studio Code (you can use any other text editor if you wish) -
+3. Install Visual Studio Code (you can use any other text editor) -

 [Download Visual Studio Code!](https://code.visualstudio.com/)